Nutrition Counseling

 • You just want to feel normal around food

-You don't need to have a diagnosed eating disorder to work with me.
-You don't need to eat a particular way.
+You don't need a diagnosis to work with me, and you don't need to eat a particular way.
 A lot of the people I work with know exactly what they want to eat.
-The food knowledge isn't the problem.
-We work together to understand what's going on underneath the surface.
+Nutrition knowledge isn't the problem.
+We work together to figure out what's actually getting in the way.

 • Managing life transitions such as postpartum, caregiving, or gut health changes